ashmistalin/JAVA_FULL_STACK./README.md

-#  Write a Java program to convert a string to an integer.
+#  3)Write a Java program to convert a string to an integer.

 ## Program:
 ```